Vaccination schedule: During pregnancy

 The CDC recommends pregnant women receive some vaccines, such as the measles, mumps, rubella (MMR) vaccine a month or more before pregnancy.
 The Tdap vaccine (to help protect against whooping cough) is recommended during pregnancy.
 Other vaccines, like the flu shot, can be given before or during pregnancy, depending on whether or not it is flu season.
 Vaccination is safe right after giving birth, even while breastfeeding.

 History

 In 1900, the smallpox vaccine was the only one administered to children.
 By the early 1950s, children routinely received three vaccines, for protection against diphtheria, pertussis, tetanus, and smallpox, and as many as five shots by two years of age.
 Since the mid-1980s, many vaccines have been added to the schedule.
 In 2009, the U.S. Centers for Disease Control and Prevention (CDC) recommended vaccination against at least fourteen diseases.
 By two years of age, U.S. children receive as many as 24 vaccine injections, and might receive up to five shots during one visit to the doctor.
 The use of combination vaccine products means that, As of 2013, the United Kingdom's immunization program consists of nine injections by the age of two, rather than 22 if vaccination for each disease was given as a separate injection.

+Vaccination has saved over 154 million lives in the past 50 years.